disneystreaming/neutrino/README.md

    }
 }
 ```

 The one with annotations has the similar API.
-For details about exposing, please refer to [scala-guice](https://github.com/codingwell/scala-guice)'s doc.
+For details about that, please refer to [scala-guice](https://github.com/codingwell/scala-guice)'s doc.

 ## Recover spark jobs from the checkpoint with neutrino